So, about that time I ditched attachment parenting to be a better parent than I had been…

 When I had pulled myself together enough to breathe a little again, I grabbed my phone and through my tears I Googled “what if I don’t love my baby.”

 Let me tell you, now on the other side, it breaks my heart to think about that.
 Not because I actually didn’t love my baby.
 I absolutely adore her.
 She is my whole life.
 I would have then and would today and always give my life for her.
 But it makes me sad because I found no support or sympathy out there.
-Sure, support and sympathy were there for me, but when you’re low enough to actually Google “what if I don’t love my baby” then you’ll find extreme judgement and angry words shared by strangers that somehow convince you that your child would be better off if you flung yourself from a cliff.
+Sure, support and sympathy were there for me if I knew how to ask, but when you’re low enough to actually Google “what if I don’t love my baby” then you’ll find extreme judgement and angry words shared by strangers that somehow convince you that your child would be better off if you flung yourself from a cliff.

 I survived that dark night.
 In the morning, after a couple hours of sleep, I began to think about attachment parenting and wondered to myself “but what about when I need to detach?”